 Last year I reunified with my son, Aaron, who spent his first two years in foster care.
 Aaron is now 4 years old with curly brown hair, brown eyes and a smile that makes everyone want to smile, too.
 Aaron foster family had lots of money for clothes, toys, everything.
 When we reunified, I thought Aaron would be unhappy not having a large TV with cable and tons of fancy … Read More

-My son was 2 when I aged out of foster care.
+My son was two when I aged out of foster care.
 Soon I was going to college full time, working 40 hours a week and paying my own child care.
-Things were easier when I had the group home sta to help. once I left care, I had nothing.
-If I failed, I’d be screwed. and to the shelter we’d go.
+Things were easier when I had the group home to help.
+Once I left care, I had nothing.
+If I failed, I’d be screwed—and to the shelter we’d go.

-I wanted to prove that, just because I grew up in care, there wasn’t anything … Read More
+I wanted to prove that, just because I grew up in care, there wasn’t anything wrong with … Read More

 The Federal Child Abuse Prevention and Treatment Act (CAPTA) defines child neglect and abuse as: “Any recent act or failure to act on the part of a parent or caretaker which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.”

 •Physical—Not providing basic needs, including appropriate nutrition, shelter, hygiene, and clothing.

 •Medical and dental—Delaying or denying recommended … Read More

 Parents struggling to provide for their children are often surprised to learn that gaps in basic care such as inadequate food, clothing, and safe, stable housing can result in allegations of neglect and child removal.

 Here, social worker Rick Barinbaum of The Center for Family Representation, and attorneys Eric Cloud, Mimi Laver and Carlyn Hicks (see p.3), explain what parents should be mindful of when hard times hit, and reforms that would prevent families from being … Read More